jidongbsu/cs452-web-server/README.md

 ## What Exactly Does the Producer Produce?

 Everytime the client attempts to send an http request to the server, a special pipe will be established between the client and the server.
 The request will then be associated with this pipe and its data will be sent over this pipe.
 To differentiate multiple pipes, the server assign a file descriptor (which is just an integer) to each pipe.
 Therefore, we can also say each request is associated with a file descriptor.
+We can also say each request is associated with a pipe.

 To describe what exactly is produced by the producer, a data structure called *struct item* is defined in the starter code (in Item.h).